 There are three levels of Academic Awards – Bronze, Silver & Gold.
 Criteria for Academic Awards is as outlined below:

-- At least four A’s and nothing less than a C in any other subject (five or more subjects)
+Gold Award: At least four A’s and nothing less than a B, or Satisfactory for Skills and Training.

 Presentation Evening awards (depending on Donors) may include: